brackets-userland/brackets-typescript/README.md

 # brackets-typescript

-Brackets extension which provides support for working with Typescript.
+Brackets extension which provides support for working with TypeScript.

 ## How to install